diegoca80/dev-curriculum/README.md

 ## How to use

-First of all make sure you have ruby installed and bundle as well, if not, have refer to the the ruby official website at [ruby.com](https://www.ruby-lang.org/en/documentation/installation/) and bundle official website at [bundler.io](http://bundler.io)
+First of all make sure you have ruby installed and bundle as well, if not, refer to the the ruby official website at [ruby.com](https://www.ruby-lang.org/en/documentation/installation/) and bundle official website at [bundler.io](http://bundler.io)

 Once you have all environment set up done go ahead and follow the steps below: